-- You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.
+- You may be able to get a temporary supply of the drug. - You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.

 You may be able to get a temporary supply